 - R5.
-Each Responsible Entity shall implement one or more documented process(es) that collectively include each of the applicable requirement parts in CIP-007-7 Table R5 System Access Controls.
+Each Responsible Entity shall implement one or more documented process (es) that collectively include each of the applicable requirement parts in CIP-007-₹6 Table R5 System Access Controls.
 [Violation Risk Factor: Medium] [Time Horizon: Operations Planning]. - M5.
-Evidence must include each of the applicable documented processes that collectively include each of the applicable requirement parts in CIP-007-7 Table 5 System Access Controls and additional evidence to demonstrate implementation as described in the Measures column of the table.
+Evidence must include each of the applicable documented processes that collectively include each of the applicable requirement parts in CIP-007-76 Table 5 System Access Controls and additional evidence to demonstrate implementation as described in the Measures column of the table.

-CIP -007-7 Table R5 - System Access Control Part Applicable Systems Requirements Measures 5.1 High Impact BES Cyber Systems and their associated: 1.
+CIP-007-76 Table R5 - System Access Control Part Applicable Systems Requirements Measures 5.1 High Impact BES Cyber Systems BCS and their associated: 1.
 EACMS; 2.
 PACS; and 3.
-PCA Have a method(s) to enforce authentication of interactive user access, where technically feasible.
-An example of evidence may include, but is not limited to, documentation describing how access is authenticated.
-Medium Impact BES Cyber Systems at Control Centers and their associated: 1.
+PCA Medium Impact BES Cyber Systems BCS at Control Centers and their associated: 1.
 EACMS; 2.
 PACS; and 3.
-PCA Medium Impact BES Cyber Systems with External Routable Connectivity and their associated: 1.
+PCA Medium Impact BES Cyber Systems BCS with External Routable Connectivity ERC and their associated: 1.
 EACMS; 2.
 PACS; and 3.
-PCA
+PCA SCI supporting an Applicable System in this Part Have a method(s) to enforce authentication of interactive user access, where technically feasible per system capability.
+An example of evidence may include, but is not limited to, documentation describing how access is authenticated.

-CIP-007-7 Table R5 - System Access Control Part Applicable Systems Requirements Measures 5.2 High Impact BES Cyber Systems and their associated: 1.
+CIP-007-76 Table R5 - System Access Control Part Applicable Systems Requirements Measures 5.2 High Impact BES Cyber Systems BCS and their associated: 1.
 EACMS; 2.
 PACS; and 3.
-PCA Medium Impact BES Cyber Systems and their associated: 1.
+PCA Medium Impact BES Cyber Systems BCS and their associated: 1.
 EACMS; 2.
 PACS; and 3.
-PCA Identify and inventory all known enabled default or other generic account types, either by system, by groups of systems, by location, or by system type(s).
-An example of evidence may include, but is not limited to, a listing of accounts by account types showing the enabled or generic account types in use for the BES Cyber System.
+PCA SCI supporting an Applicable System in this Part Identify and inventory all known enabled default or other generic account types, either by system, by groups of systems, by location, or by system type(s).
+An eExamples of evidence may include, but is are not limited to, a listing of accounts by account types showing the enabled default or generic account types in use for the BES Cyber System.

-CIP-007-7 Table R5 - System Access Control Part Applicable Systems Requirements Measures 5.3 High Impact BES Cyber Systems and their associated: 1.
+CIP-007-76 Table R5 - System Access Control Part Applicable Systems Requirements Measures 5.3 High Impact BES Cyber Systems BCS and their associated: 1.
 EACMS; 2.
 PACS; and 3.
-PCA Medium Impact BES Cyber Systems with External Routable Connectivity and their associated: 1.
+PCA Medium Impact BES Cyber Systems BCS with External Routable Connectivity ERC and their associated: 1.
 EACMS; 2.
 PACS; and 3.
-PCA Identify individuals who have authorized access to shared accounts.
-An example of evidence may include, but is not limited to, listing of shared accounts and the individuals who have authorized access to each shared account.
+PCA SCI supporting an Applicable System in this Part Identify individuals who have authorized access to shared accounts.
+An eExamples of evidence may include, but is are not limited to, listing of shared accounts and the individuals who have authorized access to each shared account.

-CIP-007-7 Table R5 - System Access Control Part Applicable Systems Requirements Measures 5.4 High Impact BES Cyber Systems and their associated: 1.
+CIP-007-76 Table R5 - System Access Control Part Applicable Systems Requirements Measures 5.4 High limpact BCSBES Cyber Systems and their associated: 1.
 EACMS; 2.
 PACS; and 3.
-PCA Medium Impact BES Cyber Systems and their associated: 1.
+PCA Medium limpact BCSBES Cyber Systems and their associated: 1.
 EACMS; 2.
 PACS; and 3.
-PCA Change known default passwords, per Cyber Asset capability Examples of evidence may include, but are not limited to: Records of a procedure that passwords are changed when new devices are in production; or Documentation in system manuals or other vendor documents showing default vendor passwords were generated pseudo-randomly and are thereby unique to the device.
+PCA SCI supporting an Applicable System in this Part Change known default passwords, per Cyber Assetsystem capability Examples of evidence may include, but are not limited to: Records of a procedure that passwords are changed when new devices are in production; or Documentation in system manuals or other vendor documents showing default vendor passwords were generated pseudo-randomly and are thereby unique to the device.